 It is often incorrectly stated in the media that there is no scientific evidence that Wi-Fi is harmful.
 Scientific studies describing harmful effects are listed here.

-For other recent news click here (2009 - September 2014)
+For other recent news click here (2009 - August 2016)

 Wi-Fi in schools

 Recent years have seen a huge increase in the number of UK schools installing wireless computer networks (Wi-Fi, WLAN), wireless white boards, and similar devices.
 Schools have been encouraged to use 'smart' and 'mobile' technologies (BECTA).
-For many families there is no longer the choice of a school without Wi-Fi.
+For most families there is no longer the choice of a school without Wi-Fi.

 A safe place for children

 Children deserve a safe environment to learn, play, develop and thrive.
 Many households now use some form of mobile or wireless technology, and this is their choice.
 Others have chosen not to use wireless technologies where there are wired alternatives.
 In school children have no choice about their exposure.
-Schools therefore have a responsibility to provide a safe environment for all children whilst in their care.
+Schools have a responsibility to provide a safe environment for all children whilst in their care.